ionic-team/ionic-docs/src/pages/utilities/animations.md

 ```
 </docs-tab>
 </docs-tabs>

+You can view a live example of this in Angular [here](https://stackblitz.com/edit/ionic-angular-gesture-animations) and in React [here](https://stackblitz.com/edit/ionic-react-gesture-animations).

 In this example we are creating a track along which we can drag the `.square` element.
 Our `animation` object will take care of moving the `.square` element either left or right, and our `gesture` object will instruct the `animation` object which direction to move in.